david47k/boxbopper/README.md

 ### Building

-Use `rust build` in the `boxbopperconsole` directory to build the console game.
+Use `cargo build --release` in the `boxbopperconsole` directory to build the console game.
+(You may first need to run `cargo build --release` in the root directory to build the `boxbopperbase` library.)

 ### Usage